 - ADHD impulse control deficits mean your prefrontal cortex (the brain's "brakes") is already weaker, making it harder to resist cravings

-- Porn is uniquely dangerous for ADHD brains because it combines novelty, instant reward, zero effort, and hyperfocus potential
+- Porn is especially risky for ADHD brains because it combines novelty, instant reward, low effort, and hyperfocus potential

 - Standard recovery advice ("just use willpower") ignores the neurological reality of ADHD, and often makes shame worse